eduardapontel/travelgram/README.md

   - **nav.css**: Styles for the navigation bar.
   - **footer.css**: Styles for the footer.
   - **index.css**: Import file that aggregates all CSS styles.
+- **assets/**: Directory containing images and icons used in the project.

 <br>